mickymacirl/CI-P5-EGZ/README.md

 ### Site Goals

-Ethical Gearz is a Business to Consumer (B2C) e-commerce site that sells ethical hacking software, tools and equipment.
+Ethical Gearz website is a Business to Consumer (B2C) e-commerce site that sells ethical hacking software, tools and equipment.

 We are excited to introduce Ethical Gearz - an ecommerce store catering to individuals and organizations interested in cybersecurity and ethical hacking.
 Our primary goal is to provide a range of ethical hacking products suitable for hackers of all levels, at different price points, all in one place.
 Our aim is to create a platform for people interested in ethical hacking, which aligns with the principles of responsible hacking and contributes to the development of the cybersecurity community.
 With a strong focus on responsible and ethical hacking, we strive to provide a safe and reliable space for our customers to purchase the necessary tools and equipment for their ethical hacking projects.